somasis/musl-wiki/alternatives.md

 - [gettext-stub] - Provides a stub replacement for libintl.
 - [libdrpc] - Port of RPC based on Android's libdrpc.
 Replaces parts of older glibc RPC functionality and/or libtirpc.
-- [libsep] - Minimal RPC library to assist compartmentalisation of small applications.
+- [libsep] - Minimal RPC library to assist compartmentalization of small applications.
 - [minised] - Faster but limited earlier version of sed. (note that busybox 1.20.2's sed implementation is 100% POSIX compatible and feature-complete)